Carrie Jayne Therapy

 About me

-Through my life journey so far, I have discovered the power of resilience and the importance of maintaining a positive outlook, even when the path ahead feels uncertain.
+Through my life journey so far, I have discovered the power of resilience & the importance of maintaining a positive outlook, even when the path ahead feels uncertain.

-When I get the opportunity I love to travel, catch up with friends, some wholesome family walks, and embrace the elements living in the moment to enjoy nature and the seasons here in the UK.
+When I get the opportunity I love to travel, catch up with friends, go on some wholesome walks, embracing the elements of living in the moment enjoying nature.

-I do understand the modern stresses and strains that life often throws at us and how it can be hard to pull yourself up to get going again.
+I do understand the modern stresses & strains that life often throws at us & how it can be hard to pull yourself up to get going again.

-We are all unique, it helps if we have an understanding of our own strengths and weaknesses, together we can explore how your thoughts, feelings and actions effect you on a daily basis and discover other ways of which you can think, feel and act.
-Your personal happiness and well being is my main goal for you moving forward in our sessions together.
+We are all unique, it helps if we have an understanding of our own strengths and weaknesses, together we can explore how your thoughts, feelings ,actions effect you on a daily basis.
+We can discover other ways of which you can think, feel and act.
+Your personal happiness and wellbeing is my main goal for you to move forward as life can sometimes feel uncertain, overwhelming, and emotionally draining; and it is not always easy to find the strength to keep moving forward.
+At times, we may lose confidence in ourselves, struggle with difficult emotions, or feel disconnected from who we truly are.

 “Happiness is a mood and positivity is a mind-set”